From sofa to Spartan, how one Wake County man is competing for his life

 That all changed in January 2018 when he was diagnosed with diabetes.

-In 2018, what started out as a 5K he finished in almost last-placed-- turned into mud runs which led to 30 spartan races in 2019 and counting.
+In 2018, what started out as a 5K, where he finished nearly in last place, turned into mud runs, which led to 30 Spartan races in 2019 and counting.

-Rob and his wife are a team-- she's figured out the spreadsheet of where and when the next race is.
+Brooks and his wife are a team -- she's figured out the spreadsheet of where and when the next race is.
 It's all a part of the competition to save his life.

-Now, 40 pounds less, Rob's next goal is to complete 10 trifectas--which include a half-marathon, an 8 miler and a 3 miler.
-If all goes as planned by the end of 2019, Rob will have completed 34 spartan races
+Now, 40 pounds lighter, Brooks' next goal is to complete 10 trifectas, which include a half-marathon, an 8-miler and a 3-miler.
+If all goes as planned by the end of 2019, Rob will have completed 34 Spartan races

 From sofa to Spartan, how one Wake County man is competing for his life